 Kupenda means “love” in Swahili.
 It means an ongoing state of love or the action of love.
 Through our advocacy interventions, we aim to create communities of love and support for families impacted by disability in low income countries.
 Most of these families experience widespread stigma and discrimination by people who believe disabilities are caused by curses or witchcraft.

-Leonard Mbonani, a Kenyan special needs teacher, met Cynthia Bauer, an American graduate student, while she was conducting wildlife research on the Kenyan coast.
+Leonard Mbonani, a Kenyan special needs teacher, met Cynthia Bauer, an American graduate student, while she was conducting wildlife research on the Kenyan coast in 1999.
 Cynthia was born without her left hand and discovered that many people in Kenya believed disabilities like hers were caused by curses and she may have even been killed if she had been born there.
 This knowledge inspired Cynthia to respond when Leonard introduced her to children with disabilities who did not have access to medical care or education.
 In addition to providing educational assistance, Cynthia and Leonard supported medical interventions and worked with families and communities to change superstitions connected to disability.
 Because of these efforts and needs, Kupenda for the Children was registered as an official U.S. nonprofit in 2003 and Kuhenza for the Children was registered as an official Kenyan nonprofit in 2007.
-Together they have the vision of a fully-integrated society where people of all abilities have access to health, education, and a loving community.
-Over the years, Kupenda and Kuhenza have expanded their direct service model to include an Advocacy Program through which thousands of parents and community leaders have been trained to act as advocates who provide counseling and care for children with disabilities in their communities.
+Together these two affiliate organizations have a vision of a fully-integrated society where people of all abilities have access to health, education, and a loving community.
+Over the years, Kupenda and Kuhenza have expanded their direct service model to include an Advocacy Program.
+Through this program, thousands of parents and community leaders have been trained to act as advocates who provide counseling and care for children with disabilities in their communities.

 We transform harmful beliefs surrounding disability to those that improve children’s lives.